elvinup/CS-Career/Tips & Tricks/Linux/Chroot.md

 - Press `CTRL-X` to save

 ```
-mount # check if last value is /bin/sdb2, or match whatever's there
+mount # check if last value is /dev/sda2, or match whatever is listed there.
+# It will change per VM
-mount -o /bin/sdb2, rw /
+mount -o remount,rw /dev/sda2 / # mount parititon to root, allows writing
 passwd root # Change root password, or delete /etc/passwd- if it exists
 ```